CCO Administrative Complaints Policy

 However, not all complaints are administrative.
 For further clarification, please review the descriptions below before registering your administrative complaint.

 - Administrative Appeals.
-If you have been the subject of an adverse administrative decision that is subject to appeal (typically involving your certification), and you received a written notice that you have a right of appeal under NCCCO’s Decisions/Appeals Process matrix, you may have a right to appeal to the Administrative Appeals Committee or other appropriate body.
+If you have been the subject of an adverse administrative decision that is subject to appeal (typically involving your certification), and you received a written notice that you have a right of appeal under CCO’s Decisions/Appeals Process matrix, you may have a right to appeal to the Administrative Appeals Committee or other appropriate body.
 For information about pursuing an administrative appeal, please click here.

 Lodging an Administrative Complaint

-If an issue cannot be resolved informally and you wish to file a formal administrative complaint, it should be done within two (2) weeks of the incident or occurrence.
-Formal administrative complaints must be submitted in writing (via email or postal mail), using the NCCCO Administrative Complaints Form, to the following address:
+If an issue cannot be resolved informally and you wish to file a formal administrative complaint, it should be done within two weeks of the incident or occurrence.
+Formal administrative complaints must be submitted in writing (via email or postal mail), using the CCO Administrative Complaints Form, to the following address:

 Administrative Complaints Coordinator